ricasiano/redirects-tester/README.md

 2. Go to *bin*
 3. Open *jmeter.properties* file
 4. Find *jmeter.save.saveservice.default_delimiter* then set your preferred separator
-5. Open the Test Plan(Redirects Test.jmx) on JMeter
+5. Open the Test Plan(Redirects Testing.jmx) on JMeter
 6. Navigate to Test Plan -> While Controller -> CSV Data Config
 7. On *Delimiter* field, change to your preferred separator as defined on *jmeter.properties* file